 with up-to-date navigation and directions.

-Networked kiosks are used to dispense tickets for train, rail or airplanes, and allow the purchaser to select the class of travel and specific seats.
+Information and check-in kiosks are usead at Benguluru, Mumbai, New Delhi airports to dispense tickets and allow the purchaser to select the class of travel and specific seats.
 Kiosks are being extended beyond traditional transportation depots to the outer reaches of towns enabling customers to purchase tickets outside traditional transportation terminals.
 Entertaining travelers during long trips with personal seatback displays that provide access to music, movies and games for travelers of all ages.
 Transportation applications can include:

 * Navigation Devices